 Excluded from price (see course factsheet for cost estimates)

 - Equipment hire

-Our base in Innsbruck is the excellent Hotel Weisses-Kreuz, centrally located in the historic old town near a good range of restaurants, an excellent ski hire shop, and with the airport service bus stop very close by.
-The staff are super friendly and helpful, and everyone really enjoys their stay in Innsbruck: it’s a great way to end the trip, seeing the sights and having a nice meal out in the town.
+We start and finish the trip at the excellent 4* Alphotel in Innsbruck – it’s a convenient meeting point and also a great way to end the trip, seeing the sights and having a nice meal out in the town.
 Rooms are provided on a twin (or occasionally triple) sharing basis, but if you wish to book a single room please let us know and we will confirm availability.
 Any extra luggage not required on the tour can be left until the end of the week.
 Hotel details can be found on our Accommodation page.